yue/wey/README.md

 ## Performance bottleneck

-In Wey most time are spent on networking, and performance is usually limited by Slack's APIs.
+In Wey most time are spent on networking, especially on startup when fetching channels information from Slack, and performance is usually limited by Slack's APIs.

 ### Most operations are done via web API